domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 The TTS Dojo is a simplified workflow for changing the voice of text-to-speech models using [rhasspy/piper](https://github.com/rhasspy/piper).
 Piper must be installed before you can use the dojo.

-## NOTE: THIS IS A AN EARLY DRAFT.
+## NOTE: THIS IS A AN EARLY DRAFT / WORK IN PROGRESS.
 PLEASE DOCUMENT ANY ERRORS OR OMISSIONS.

 ## Files needed
 - a dataset for your target voice consisting of a collection of `wav` files and a `metadata.csv` file containing the transcripts.